 In contrast, the Site 1213 basalts and two of the least altered dredge samples from the Tamu and Ori massifs (dredges D9 and D14; Fig. F2) display distinctly MORB-type isotopic characteristics (Mahoney et al., 2005).
-Age-corrected Nd and Pb isotope ratios of these rocks (e.g., $\varepsilon Nd{(t)} = +9.8$ to +8.6) are within the range for Pacific MORB and, despite seawater alteration effects, Sr isotope values (0.70269-0.70302) are also MORB-like (Fig. F5).
+Age-corrected Nd and Pb isotope ratios of these rocks (e.g., $\epsilon Nd{(t)} = +9.8$ to +8.6) are within the range for Pacific MORB and, despite seawater alteration effects, Sr isotope values (0.70269-0.70302) are also MORB-like (Fig. F5).
 Furthermore, the Site 1213 basalts have broadly MORB-like incompatible element patterns (Fig. F5).
 The plume head model predicts ocean island-like, not MORB-like, isotopic compositions (e.g., Campbell, 1998).
 Thus, at face value the few existing data do not support a plume head origin.
-However, Site 1213 basalts were interspersed with sediments and the D9 and D14 dredge hauls sampled summit ridges; such late-stage volcanic products may not be representative of the main plateaubuilding lava pile beneath.
+However, the Site 1213 basalts are interspersed with sediments and located near the base of the sedimentary position of the site and the D9 and D14 dredge hauls sampled summit ridges; such latestage volcanic products may not be representative of the main plateau-building lava pile beneath.